naturalatlas/tilestrata/README.md

 ##### server.listen(port, [hostname], [callback])
 Starts accepting requests on the specified port.
 The arguments to this method are exactly identical to node's http.Server [listen()](http://nodejs.org/api/http.html#http_server_listen_port_hostname_backlog_callback) method.

-##### server.layer(name)
+##### server.layer(name, [opts])
 Registers a new layer with the given name and returns its [TileLayer](#tilelayer) instance.
 If the layer already exists, the existing instance will be returned.
-Whatever name is used will be the first part of the url that can be used to fetch tiles: `/:layer/...`
+Whatever name is used will be the first part of the url that can be used to fetch tiles: `/:layer/...`.
+The following options can be provided:

+  - **bbox**: A bounding box ([GeoJSON "bbox" format](http://geojson.org/geojson-spec.html#bounding-boxes)) that defines the valid extent of the layer.
+Any requests for tiles outside of this region will result in a 404 Not Found.

 ##### server.getTile(layer, filename, x, y, z, callback)
 Attempts to retrieve a tile from the specified layer (string).
 The callback will be invoked with three arguments: `err`, `buffer`, and `headers`.